taraseman/arrednab/README.md

 Script which install packages based on the lock-file.

 ## Hosting
-Рosting was implemented using the Firebase platform.
+Hosting was implemented using the Firebase platform.
 Open [https://myapp-44173.web.app/](https://myapp-44173.web.app/) to view it in the browser.